gis-ops/wordpress-markdown-git/README.md

 **Note**, this plugin uses Github's wonderful [`/markdown` API](https://developer.github.com/v3/markdown/) to render to HTML.
 This comes with 2 caveats:

 1. Unless authenticated, the rate limit is set at 60 requests per minute.
 It's **strongly recommended** to create a Github access token and register it with the plugin.
-See [Global attributes section](#global-attributes) for details.
+Then the rate limit will be set to 5000 requests per hour.
+See [Global attributes section](#global-attributes) for details on how to do that.
 2. The Markdown content cannot exceed 400 KB, so roughly 400 000 characters incl whitespace.
 If not a monographic dissertation, this should not be an applicable limit though.

 ### Shortcodes

 The plugin features a variety of shortcodes.

 #### Publish documents

 The document-specific shortcodes follow a pattern of `[git-<platform>-<action>]`, where

 - `<platform>` can be one of